Louisiana Voices Educator's Guide

 Design fieldwork to match your students, curriculum, and community.
 Adapt the steps and tools that you think will work best for each project you undertake.
 At times you may want students to use a short, casual approach to gather games, stories, or songs from other students in the classroom or adults at home; at other times you can teach higher-level inquiry skills, audiovisual equipment use, or technology by embarking on more detailed fieldwork.
 For example, you may choose to hone students' listening and handwriting skills and use only a notepad and pencil for some initial fieldwork, or you may teach high-end technology through videography, digital cameras, and the Internet.
 Each fieldwork tool has its strengths and weaknesses.
 You can layer a fieldwork project with only a few steps or with many.
 Consider your school's resources, your students' abilities, and your curriculum.
 Students can also help decide what tools they would like to use and how detailed they would like the process to be.
 The student products that result from fieldwork will both influence the steps and tools you choose and be influenced by them.
 If you and students decide to produce a video, for example, more complex fieldwork is called for.
 To share results informally in class, however, students may ask just a few questions and report findings casually.

-The American Folklife Center publication Folklife and Fieldwork, available online or free from the Center, describes three major stages in conducting fieldwork: preparation, the fieldwork itself, and processing the materials.
+The American Folklife Center publication Folklife and Fieldwork, available online, describes three major stages in conducting fieldwork: preparation, the fieldwork itself, and processing the materials.
 Yet each stage has many steps as well.

 Preparing for Fieldwork

-Students learn to plan fieldwork research collaboratively and step by step to set goals, choose methodologies and technology, identify subjects, design research instruments, develop project schedules and checklists, and the importance of testing tools and equipment and practicing interviewing.
+Students learn to plan fieldwork research collaboratively and to set goals step by step, choose methodologies and technology, identify subjects, design research instruments, and develop project schedules and checklists.
+They also learn the importance of testing tools and equipment and practicing interviewing.
+Below is a framework for preparing students for fieldwork.

-4. Decide upon documentation methods: notetaking, tape recording, still photography, video recording, laptop computers, Palm Pilots.
+3. Decide upon documentation methods: notetaking, audio recording, photography, video recording, laptop computers.
 Consult your school media specialist as well as students in considering methodology.
-No matter what methods you choose--and you may choose more than one--modeling and practicing are essential (see Modeling and Practicing, below).
+No matter what methods you choose—and you may choose more than one--modeling and practicing are essential (see Modeling and Practicing, below).
 This choice will be important in developing a project budget, which could be a math component for students.
-If you will need money for a digital camera or a tape recorder, for example, think of local funding sources, starting with the PTA, businesses, local media outlets, arts councils, or historical societies.
+If you will need money for a camera or recorder, for example, think of local funding sources, starting with the PTA, businesses, local media outlets, arts councils, or historical societies.
 Remember that fieldwork does not always require spending money, however.
 Students can use just pencil and paper.
 See Sample Fieldnotes: Teen Memories of Grade School Traditions for one model.

-5. Identify the population or folk group to interview.
-Examples may be as simple as talking with classmates or other students or seeking various age ranges, folk groups, neighborhoods, and so on for formal interviews.
-Some social scientists are moving away from using the term informant to describe the interviewee--since contemporary folklorists often consider their fieldwork a collaboration with a community or an individual.
+4. Identify the population or folk group that will be a research focus, and/or individuals to interview.
+Examples of interviewees may be as simple as talking with classmates or other students, or you may choose to seek people of various age ranges, folk groups, neighborhoods, and so on for formal interviews.
+Some social scientists are moving away from using the term "informant" to describe the interviewee—since contemporary folklorists often consider their fieldwork a collaboration with a community or an individual.
 This guide uses "interviewee."
-You and students may decide upon the term you want to use.
-As students begin their interviews, they may find that one interviewee leads to another.
-Decide upon a minimum number of interviews as part of the Fieldwork Rubric, which students should have a copy of.
+You and your students may decide upon the term you want to use.
+As students begin conducting their interviews, they may find that one interviewee leads to another.
+Decide upon a minimum number of interviews as part of the Fieldwork Rubric, and be sure that students should have a copy of this document.
 You may need to identify individuals for students to interview.
 If so, consider school personnel, contact senior centers and volunteer agencies, or ask students and parents for leads.
-Use the list of Suggestions for Folklife Fieldwork and Presentations: Folklife Genres.
-Remember that some students will need alternative adults to interview during family folklore projects.
+For additional ideas, consult Identifying Folk Traditions and Locating Folk Artists and Suggestions for Folklife Fieldwork and Presentations: Folklife Genres.
+Remember that some students may need alternative adults to interview during family folklore projects.

-6. Design a questionaire to elicit the information students are seeking.
+5. Design a questionaire to elicit the information students are seeking.
 Again, this may be a simple list or a detailed survey such as the Folklife Interview Form (for students), Folklife Survey (for adults), or Occupational Fieldwork Checklist.
 Note that you could merge the permission signature from the Written Release Form on the Folklife Interview Form.
-Collaborating with students on designing the questionaire creates greater interest and builds inquiry skills.
-Adjusting and improving the survey as fieldwork progresses are normal (see Modeling and Practicing, below).
+Collaborating with students on designing the questionnaire creates greater interest and builds inquiry skills.
+Adjusting and improving the survey as fieldwork progresses is a normal part of the process (see Modeling and Practicing, below).

 Modeling and Practicing

 We offer two scripts that students may act out in class to introduce the concept of modeling.
-See How Not to Conduct an Interview and The Reluctant Guest, as well as the INTECH Lesson on How to Conduct an Interview.
+See How Not to Conduct an Interview and The Reluctant Guest.
 For a more detailed discussion of modeling, refer to Discovering Our Delta: A Learning Guide to Community Research kit.
 The guide is online, but the kit includes a 26-minute video that follows five students from the Mississippi Delta as they conduct research on their communities.

 Script 1: How Not to Conduct an Interview

-Objective: To allow students to see the value of listening, courtesy, and preparation in conducting an interview.
+Objective: To allow students to see the value of listening, courtesy, and preparation in conducting an interview using a mock interview script.

 Procedure: Select two students to play the roles of "Reporter" and "Guest."
 Give each a copy of the script and ask them to play the roles in front of the class.
 They and the rest of the class are told that the reporter is interviewing a tourist in Baton Rouge.
 After the interview, ask the class to explain what was wrong with the reporter's approach.
 Write the responses on the board as students offer them.
 You can find a printer-friendly copy of this interview here.